cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregation parameter validation is as described for DAFs in
 {{sec-daf-validity-scopes}}.
-Again, each Aggregator MUST validate each aggregation parameter received by the Collector before beginning preparation with that parameter.
+Again, each Aggregator MUST validate each aggregation parameter received from the Collector before beginning preparation with that parameter.

 ## Aggregation {#sec-vdaf-aggregate}

 Aggregation is identical to DAF aggregation as described in
 {{sec-daf-aggregate}}.
-Like DAFs, computation of the VDAF aggregate is not usually sensitive to the order in which output shares are aggregated.
+As with DAFs, computation of the VDAF aggregate is not usually sensitive to the order in which output shares are aggregated.
 See
 {{agg-order}}.